plutomi/plutomi/README.md

 > :point_up: Will try to add the Route53 / ACM / SES setup to CDK eventually [#390](https://github.com/plutomi/plutomi/issues/390)

-## Language & Tooling

-The project is 100% TypeScript.
-Would appreciate any assistance on types as we're definitely not the best :sweat_smile:

-We believe CDK to be the future and it's nice to have 'first-class' tooling directly from AWS.
-Therefore, **all architecture is managed by CDK**.

-We use Docker to containerize our Express API to run on Fargate.

 ## Useful commands

 | Command      | Function                                                                         |